Last Updated on May 13, 2023 by Dave Farquhar

 The Amiga 3000 paired up the Amiga’s chipset with a full 32-bit data bus and Motorola’s 68030 CPU, which was one of the most advanced CPUs on the market at the time.
-This eliminated the bottlenecks in the Amiga 2500, making the Amiga 3000 the no-compromises high-speed Amiga of its day.
+This eliminated the bottlenecks in the Amiga 2500, making the Amiga 3000 Commodore’s no-compromises, high-speed computer model of its day.

 Amiga 3000T (1991)